Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-1-0-0.md

 ## [1.0.0-pre.16] - 2022-03-24

 ### Changes
-* Don't warn when overwriting settings in `NetworkSettings` (e.g. when calling the same `WithFooParameters` method twice).
+* Don't warn when overwriting settings in `NetworkSettings` (for example, when calling the same `WithFooParameters` method twice).
 * Added new methods to set security parameters: `NetworkSettings.WithSecureClientParameters` and `NetworkSettings.WithSecureServerParameters`.
 These replace the existing `WithSecureParameters`, which is now obsolete.
 * Updated Collections dependency to 1.2.3.